1982–83 in English football: Fourth Division

 Wimbledon set the Football League points record in the second season of three points for a win, gaining 98 points to win the Fourth Division title and their third promotion at this level since joining the Football League in 1977.
 They were joined by Hull City, Port Vale and Scunthorpe United.

-Hereford United, Crewe Alexandra and Hartlepool United perhaps unsurprisingly propped up the league and had to apply for re-election, but the fourth club to suffer this humiliation were fallen giants Blackpool, of Stanley Matthews fame and 1953 FA Cup glory.
+Hereford United, Crewe Alexandra and Hartlepool United had to apply for re-election alongside fallen giants Blackpool, of Stanley Matthews fame and 1953 FA Cup glory.
 However, all four clubs were successful in gaining re-election.

 Crewe Alexandra built for the future by appointing Dario Gradi as manager, hoping that he could keep them clear of the Fourth Division's lower reaches and achieve some of the success with them that he had achieved in two promotion winning campaigns at Wimbledon (although he did not complete the second promotion campaign at Wimbledon).